Bentonite Drilling Grade:

 As bentonite contains of 60-80% montmorillonite it provides special properties such as swelling and adsorption.
 The triple-layer silicate can absorb an exceptional quantity of water and expands by a multiple of the original size.
 The inner surface of a gram of bentonite is 400–600 m² – normal clay only has 2 m².
 The swelling and viscosity behavior of bentonite in the presence of water as well as its particularly high inner surface open numerous application options for the mineral.

-Bentonite is used as a food additive as well as in cosmetics and pharmaceuticals as an additive in ceramics, in foundries, for paper and detergents and also as a surface coating in nanotechnology for varnish and paint.
+Most of companies use Bentonite as a food additive as well as in cosmetics and pharmaceuticals as an additive in ceramics, in foundries, for paper and detergents and also as a surface coating in nanotechnology for varnish and paint.
 The multifaceted mineral is a heat stabilizer in plastics, air purgers, absorbents and binders.